The Backstory of How iD Tech Partnered with Code.org to Offer 100 Girls Scholarships to Camp

 Powerful, right?
 And that is only about 15 responses.
 I've barely brushed the surface of the different emotions poured out through the many completed surveys.
 Not to mention that this is just one question of a handful!

-Anyway, if you’ve made it this far in the post, thank you.
-I hope you’ll leave with a few valuable takeaways.
+Anyway, if you've made it this far in the post, thank you.
+I hope you'll leave with a few valuable takeaways on getting more girls in STEM.
 Here are some of mine:

 - Sometimes it just takes one question to spark greatness.
 I bet many parents were surprised at just how much thought and detail went into their daughters’ survey answers.